Best budget e-MTBs 2024 – top-rated cheap electric mountain bikes that won't break the bank

 -

-Giant has pulled out all the stops for its entry-level full-suspension budget e-MTB, and it’s a really good-looking bike with some neat features.
-There are some compromises to work around, though.
+Giant has pulled out all the stops for the latest version of its entry-level full-suspension budget e-MTB, and it’s a really good-looking bike with some neat features.

-Getting a frame with an internal battery is definitely a major plus at this price, but the 500Wh Giant EnergyPak cell can still be removed for recharging if necessary.
+The internal battery is a decent size and comes in the form of a 625Wh Giant EnergyPak cell – which can be removed for recharging if necessary.
 Giant also uses its own SyncDrive Sport motor with 70Nm of torque.
 That’s less than Bosch and Brose but is on par with other budget brands.
-The RideControl Plus display and phone app give tuneable support options, and Giant has an impeccable reputation for super reliable components.
+The RideControl Plus display and phone app give tuneable support options, and Giant has an impeccable reputation for super-reliable components.

-The alloy frame uses a rocker-driven RockShox Monarch shock with a flex stay system, giving a ride-smoothing, if not boulder-eating 120mm of travel.
-The Suntour fork delivers a 130mm stroke through stiff 34mm legs, and you get a 15mm front axle.
+The alloy frame uses a rocker-driven Suntour Raiden shock with a flex-stay system, giving a ride-smoothing, if not boulder-eating 125mm of travel.
+The Suntour fork delivers a 140mm stroke through stiff 34mm legs, and you get Boost width bolt-through axles front and rear, plus a SRAM UDH mech hanger.

-29er wheels help with rough play, and you get decent, although not reinforced, Maxxis Rekon tires for easy speed.
+29er wheels help with rough play, and you get a top tire combo of a 2.5in Maxxis Minion DHF up front with a 2.4 Dissector at the rear.
+The tire carcasses are EXO versions, but ideally we'd like to see the tougher EXO+ versions instead.
 Shimano Deore is an older 10-speed drivetrain so there are no super low winch gears, but you do get an MRP chain guide.
-Tektro Orion brakes with 200mm rotors give reasonable power, although the feel is a bit wooden.
+Tektro Orion brakes with 203mm rotors give reasonable power, although the feel is a bit wooden.

 Haibike ALLMtn 1 budget e-mtb